BotMill/fb-botmill/README.md

 - Support for Webview & Extesions
 - Thread settings for Domain Whitelisting, Account Linking and Payment
 - Possibility of attaching files instead of using links
-- Support for Log In and Log Out buttons

-Please notice that this list isn't ordered.
-If you don't find a feature you need in the list or you want me to give priority over one, just send me an e-mail.

 <sub>Copyright (c) 2016 Donato Rimenti, Alvin Reyes</sub>